JMB-Scripts/Michaelis-Menten/README.md

 ✨ New Features:

 1- Unlimited Series or data points

 2- Multi-column selector: Added a dropdown to select both substrate concentration and velocity columns.

 3- Dynamic Excel-style paste: Replaced fixed input system with an Excel-compatible “Paste” button  that auto-parses tabular data.

 4- Clear separation between data and control: UI is now split more clearly into a table area and a control panel on the right.

 5- Autoscale on plot: The plot now autoscales and includes dynamic titles and axis labels based on selected columns.

 6- Output display: Fit results for V_{\max} and K_m are now shown in a clear text box.

 7- Save plot functionality: Added a “Save Plot” button to export the fit graph as a PNG image.

 🛠 Improvements :

 1- GUI layout rewritten using QGridLayout and QVBoxLayout for better readability and structure.

 2- Error handling for non-numeric or missing data is now more robust.

 3- Fitting function supports NaN filtering and pre-checks for fit quality.

 ## Features:

-	Paste kinetic data directly from Excel.
+1- Paste kinetic data directly from Excel.

-	Select substrate concentration and velocity columns.
+2- Select substrate concentration and velocity columns.

-	Fit data to the Michaelis-Menten equation using nonlinear regression.
+3- Fit data to the Michaelis-Menten equation using nonlinear regression.

- 	View fitted V_{\max}, K_m, and plot the fitted curve.
+4- View fitted V_{\max}, K_m, and plot the fitted curve.

-   	View Lineweaver-Burk plot and have the liear regression
+5- View Lineweaver-Burk plot and have the lienar regression

-   	Exclude odd value from the fit for MM and LB
+6- Exclude odd value from the fit for MM and LB

-	Clean, interactive GUI built with PyQt5.
+7- Clean, interactive GUI built with PyQt5.

-	Save plots as PNG or print them MM plot and LB plot
+8- Save plots as PNG or print them MM plot and LB plot